 Good Morning, I Love You, the power of daily practice

-As a mindset geek, I m always on the looking for the new tools and fresh perspectives on managing thoughts, emotions and behaviors.
+As a mindset geek, I m always on looking for new tools and fresh perspectives on managing thoughts, emotions, and behaviors.
 Yet one centuries-old practice seems to be exploding in time to meet the growing need for something to anchor us in these highly turbulent times.
 In an inspiring TED talk, scientist and author Dr. Shauna Shapiro talks about the neuroscience behind a daily meditation practice and the importance of starting small to keep it going.
 I was so inspired, I immediately picked up a copy of Dr. Shapiro’s “Good Morning, I Love You”.
-In it she shares science behind a daily mindful meditation practice that centers around compassion.
-It’s one aspect this work that’s often ignored.
+In it, she shares the science behind a daily mindful meditation practice that centers around compassion.
+It’s one aspect of this work that’s often ignored.

 And a daily meditation practice, or mindset training session, is the perfect place to begin.

 PS.
 I’m excited to launch a new 10-day workshop designed to help you make daily more doable.
 Stay tuned!